-- 5.50 Minerals-related developments have the potential to impact on the area surrounding the site and also potentially to a wider area.
-These impacts need to be addressed and, where ongoing, managed. - 5.51 Planning conditions are attached to approved applications to minimse the disruption caused by the extraction of minerals and to ensure the restoration of the site is achieved within a set timeframe.
+5.53 Minerals-related developments have the potential to impact on the area surrounding the site and also potentially to a wider area.
+These impacts need to be addressed and, where ongoing, managed.

+5.54 Planning conditions are attached to approved applications to minimse the disruption caused by the extraction of minerals and to ensure the restoration of the site is achieved within a set timeframe.
 The MPA will also impose aftercare conditions to make sure the restored site is used as specified by the planning condition.
-These conditions may reduce and mitigate impacts so that the development will be allowed to go ahead where otherwise it could have been refused. - 5.52 Conditions that could be imposed as appropriate include: - The period in which work must commence and the period in which the work must be completed and restored. - Traffic routing agreements. - Improving and maintaining access (including public rights of way) and highways. - Levels of noise and dust are controlled or prevented. - Hours of working. - Protection and re-creation of environmental features and natural resources. - Restoration and aftercare. - Protecting local amenity. - Long term management and monitoring of the development to make sure the aftercare programme is undertaken. - 5.53 Conditions which are attached to the grant of planning permission are used first in relation to planning applications.
+These conditions may reduce and mitigate impacts so that the development will be allowed to go ahead where otherwise it could have been refused.

+5.55 Conditions that could be imposed as appropriate include:

+- The period in which work must commence and the period in which the work must be completed and restored. - Traffic routing agreements. - Improving and maintaining access (including public rights of way) and highways. - Levels of noise and dust are controlled or prevented. - Hours of working. - Protection and re-creation of environmental features and natural resources. - Restoration and aftercare. - Protecting local amenity. - Long term management and monitoring of the development to make sure the aftercare programme is undertaken.

+5.56 Conditions which are attached to the grant of planning permission are used first in relation to planning applications.
 Obligations are legal agreements relating to the planning approval and these are used when conditions prove inadequate.
 Planning obligations can be used not only to mitigate the effects of development, but can also deliver benefits to the local community including the enhancement of local community facilities.
 Benefits from obligations should relate to the proposed development.

+5. Controlling and managing development

+5.57 Measures for controlling and managing minerals-related developments including the use of planning conditions and obligations are detailed in Policy 17.